pip-services/pip-services-docs/content/en/node/commons/data/tokenized_paging_params.md

 <span class="hide-title-link">

 #### token
-The start token
+Start token
 > `public` **token**: string

 #### take
-The number of items to return.
+Number of items to return.
 > `public` **take**: number

 #### total
-The flag to return the total number of items.
+Flag used to define whether the total number of items must be returned or not.
 > `public` **total**: boolean

 </span>